attacker0258/chirpy-starter/_posts/2023-06-21-bug_bytes_#204_–_everything_you_missed_from_nahamcon.md

 tags:
 - bug_bytes
 title: 'Bug Bytes #204 – Everything You Missed From NahamCon'
-description: '<p>Bug Bytes is a weekly newsletter curated by members of the bug bounty community.
+descriptions: '<p>Bug Bytes is a weekly newsletter curated by members of the bug bounty community.
 The second series is curated by InsiderPhD.
 Every week, she keeps us up to date with a comprehensive list of write-ups, tools, tutorials and resources.
   This issue covers the week from June 12th to June 18th Intigriti News From my notebook